 Seating – Malta Airport Lounge

-Unlike some of third party lounges I’ve been to, I was pleasantly surprised at just how quiet the lounge was.
-There was a various selection of seating throughout the lounge, I spent most I my time on the recliners by the window watching the world go by.
+Unlike some of the third-party lounges I’ve been to, I was pleasantly surprised at just how quiet the lounge was.
+There was a wide selection of seating throughout the lounge; I spent most of my time on the recliners by the window watching the world go by.

 Food – La Valette Malta

-The lounge had a reasonable selection of complementary drinks including various spirits, 3 red and white wines, a variety of soft drinks and a Lavazza coffee machine (on the basis this was my fourth flight in as many days this was definitely welcomed to stop be falling asleep and missing my flight!).
+The lounge had a reasonable selection of complimentary drinks including various spirits, 3 red and white wines, a variety of soft drinks and a Lavazza coffee machine (on the basis this was my fourth flight in as many days this was definitely welcome, to stop me falling asleep and missing my flight!).